 Working closely with Moving Brands, Patrick played upon the naturally rich and inspirational heritage of E. Tautz and set an updated logotype and colour direction.
 The new line was born, priding itself on sourcing local fibres to provide quality casual clothing for the modern discerning gentleman.

 With little or no web presence and a very tight budget, we developed the site over five days in an unused room at the Collective offices – plundering the local art shop for as much Tautz yellow paints as possible, working with photographer Jon Challicom to help us create a beautiful diorama story of the brand and its illustrious history.
-Now, years later, E. Tautz is an an established and thriving British fashion brand.
+Now, years later, E. Tautz is an established and thriving British fashion brand.